zabbix/zabbix/src/go/plugins/modbus/README.md

 Named sessions allow you to define specific parameters for each instance of modbus device.
 Currently, only three parameters are supported:
 Endpoint, SlaveID and Timeout (if certain parameter is not specified for a named session, a value from key will be used).

-Timeout is now *deprecated*, and used only for requests coming from Zabbix servers old than 7.0 version.
+Timeout is now *deprecated*, and used only for requests coming from Zabbix servers older than 7.0 version.

 *Example:*
 If you have two instances: "MB1" and "MB2", the following options have to be added to the agent configuration: